 12. If you’re traveling, make plans way, way, way in advance

-Seriously, everyone tries to travel for Thanksgiving, so the price of any kind of airline, train, or bus ticket is way more expensive than most other times of year.
+Everyone tries to travel for Thanksgiving, so the price of any airline, train, or bus ticket is way more expensive than most other times of year.
 Unless you’re driving, you will want to book your travel as early as you possibly can.
 It can be difficult to know whether you’ll be able to get time off for Thanksgiving, so investigate which airline or bus tickets will allow for a full refund, just in case.
 We wrote a whole blog post on how to travel for less, so check it out to see which tips might be applicable for your Thanksgiving travel situation.
 Additional tips can be found here.

 13. If you’re serving alcohol, keep the options limited